gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 - The individual versus the individual manque
 - Civil association versus enterprise association
 - Nomocracy versus teleocracy
+- *Societas* versus *universitas*

 (The above list is similar but not identical to that offered by Fuller, 2024: 280.)

+My contention is that these are largely *distinct* ways of "dividing the continuum" of experience, and that Oakeshott was most often offering a new vantage point from which to understand human experience, and not merely giving closely related poles in a dichotomy ever new names.
+Bu let us look at some cases where one of his commentators contends the latter is true.

 ## Misapprehending the Dichotomies